robsyc/MB-VAE-DTI/mb_vae_dti/training/README.md

 Notes:
 - The pre-train datasets only contain a training & validation split, no test split.
 - The discrete diffusion model requires conversion of the 'smiles' representation to a molecular graph.
-This currencly is not implemented in the `PretrainDataset` class, but we can use the `Chem.MolFromSmiles` function from the `rdkit` package to do this.
+This currently is not implemented in our datamodules, but we could convert the smiles to a molecular graph and then to pytorch geometric data objects.
+It is important we consider the performance implications of this conversion.
-- For computing the contrastive loss, we need to compute the Tanimoto similarity between the fingerprint features, this also is not implemented in the `PretrainDataset` class.
+- For computing the contrastive loss, we need to compute the Tanimoto similarity between the fingerprint features, see InfoNCEHead module
 - The DiGress/DiffMS diffusion decoder requires dataset statistics (e.g. max_n_heavy_atoms, max_mol_weight, node/edge_type_marginals, etc.) to be initialized.
-Particulary, the instantiation of the forward diffusion transition models require this information for cleverly adding noise to molecular graphs.
-We will need to implement functions to compute these statistics from the dataset (and save them somewhere to avoid recomputing them every time).
+We have this data available in `data/processed/molecular_statistics.json` split by dataset & DTI setting (random vs cold-drug).

 ### Training datasets